Diamond grinding in progress · our install

 How does surface preparation relate to concrete grinding?

-Surface preparation accounts for 80–90% of floor system performance.
+80-90% of our time is spent on surface prep and repairs.
 Shot blasting and diamond grinding create the mechanical profile that coatings need to bond.
 Moisture vapor testing identifies moisture drive that causes delamination.
 Crack repair and substrate leveling address structural defects the floor system cannot bridge.
 Skipping or shortcutting preparation is the most common reason floor systems fail prematurely.
 For example, a west Denver metro commercial facility required grind-and-seal — a common scope for this question.

 How long does a ground concrete surface hold up?